 Already pundits are calling for a Romney win in Utah.
 Some are even calling it a cakewalk.
 Unfortunately, they may be right for a variety of reasons.
 Number one: Utah is Republican territory for the most part and number two, Mitt has enormous name recognition.
 Any politico worth his salt will tell you that just knowing a candidate’s name gives you a head start.
 In fact, these folks are already saying that Romney as a Senator from Utah is “nearly inevitable.”

 In the carpet-bagger category, Romney makes Bobby Kennedy look like a school-boy.
 After all, Mitt grew up in Michigan and spent most of his life in Massachusetts.
 But – and these are two big “buts” — his connection with Utah is two-fold: he resurrected the Salt Lake City Olympics way back in 2002, and he’s a Mormon.
 Thus, it’s doubtful he’ll have to pimp himself out too much to the good folks in Utah.
 No real pandering needed if it’s an “us” against “them” type of campaign.
 And why wouldn’t it be?

 There’s really no way around it.
 For those who call themselves conservatives, this is clearly a blow.
 To go from Orrin Hatch who famously said “You are one heckuva leader” about Donald Trump to Mr. Romney – who can barely utter a decent word about the president — is a step in the wrong direction.
-But as we know strange things can and do happen in politics, and for true conservatives, we can always (in the words of Jesse Jackson) “Keep Hope Alive.”We value your comments!
-Please weigh in on our comment section below.
+But as we know strange things can and do happen in politics, and for true conservatives, we can always (in the words of Jesse Jackson) “Keep Hope Alive.”Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com